Product Selection Guide

 There is no FIPS approved non-deterministic (true) random number generator.
 The purpose of FIPS 140-2 is to coordinate the requirements and standards for cryptography modules that include both hardware and software components.
-As such, stand-alone generators like our R2000KU and R32MU true random number generators, do not fall within the FIPS specified standards.
+As such, stand-alone generators like our PQ4000KU and PQ32MU true random number generators, do not fall within the FIPS specified standards.
 Therefore, no FIPS "approval" would be available.

 Internal Testing and Quality Assurance

-ComScire hardware random generators are guaranteed to pass any properly designed test for randomness.
-Four randomly selected Model R2000KU generators were directly tested to more than 1 terabit of continuous output data without any indication of statistical defect, and the Model R32MU was cumulatively tested to nearly 400 terabits – likely the longest sequence of true random generator output bits ever tested.
-All Model R2000KU generators are tested to at least 100 Gbits, and Model R32MU generators to at least 1 Tbit at the time of manufacture as part of our QA program.
-Our testing procedures are more stringent than any other manufacturers’.
-We have been selling online, world-wide for over 17 years – the longest of any hardware TRNG company, and we hold 5 issued patents (others pending) covering true random number generation and methods.
+ComScire Pure Quantum™ random generators are guaranteed to pass any properly designed test for randomness.
+Four randomly selected Model PQ4000KU generators were directly tested to more than 1 terabit of continuous output data without any indication of statistical defect, and the Model PQ32MU was cumulatively tested to more than 67 terabits.
+All Model PQ4000KU generators are tested to at least 100 Gbits, and Model PQ32MU generators to at least 1 Tbit at the time of manufacture as part of our QA program.
+Our testing procedures are more stringent than any other manufacturers'.
+We have been selling online, world-wide for over 18 years the longest of any hardware TRNG company, and we hold 5 issued patents (others pending) covering true random number generation and methods.